-Perhaps one of the most important directors of all time was the late Stanley Kubrick.
-His works span almost every film genre and are without exception ground breaking films.
-Perhaps the best known of his impressive films is 2001.
+Perhaps one of the most influential directors of all time was the late Stanley Kubrick.
+His works span almost every film genre and are without exception groundbreaking films.
+Perhaps the best known of his notable films is 2001.
 While films before this used special effects no one has used them to tell a story like Kubrick.
-Now we have the Matrix, ID4, Star Wars and so many more but the grandfather to the all is 2001.
+Although we now such visually impressive cinematic examples as the ‘Matrix,' ‘ID4’, ‘Star Wars’ and so much more the grandfather to the all is 2001.
 Effects here do so much more than set the place and mood of the film, they tell the story.
-From the mysterious monolith to the shapes of the ships, every detail has meaning.
-For example, the star child is created after the sperm shaped Discovery comes into contact with the ovum shaped Jupiter.
+From the mysterious monolith to the shapes of the ships, every detail has to mean.
+For example, the star child created after the sperm-shaped Discovery comes into contact with the ovum-shaped Jupiter.
 The half-built space station depicting the progress man has made and yet there is still more to come.
 The master crafts each scene with precision.

-Referring to this film as groundbreaking as a gross injustice and underestimation of the impact it has had not only in the movies that followed in our lives.
-The video phone that Dr. Heywood used was not only realized but surpassed by the time this movie took place.
-Unfortunately mankind abandoned the personal exploration of the lunar surface on the conclusion of the American Apollo program, but our research of our nearest neighbor and indeed, much of the cosmos has continued.
-Undoubtedly, many of the men and women for pivotal to this research was sitting in the theater in 1968 completely in all of what were presented by this film.
-As a predictor of history the film did have a number of obvious shortcomings.
+Referring to this film merely as groundbreaking is a gross injustice and underestimation of its impact.
+It has had not only manifested a profound effect on the movies that followed but also the zeitgeist of a generation.
+The video phone that Dr. Heywood used was not only realized but surpassed by the time this film took place.
+Unfortunately, humanity abandoned the personal exploration of the lunar surface on the conclusion of the American Apollo program, but our research of our nearest neighbor and indeed, much of the cosmos has continued.
+Undoubtedly, many of the men and women so pivotal to this research can trace much of their enthusiasm for space exploration to sitting in the theater in 1968 completely in all of what were presented by this film.
+As a predictor of history, the film did have some obvious shortcomings.
 Pan Am didn’t last long after its clipper class transatlantic jets.
 But what has persisted is the fact that several airline companies are seriously investing in the commercial use of manned space travel.
-The incredible visual experience of this film more than makes up for the very unusual lack of dialogue, understandably, placing the onus of the storytelling on the imagery.
-Stanley a Kubrick was more than up to the challenge, having always been one of the more visually interesting and innovative filmmakers of his time.
-The year 1968, year this film was released, has been remembered by historians as one of the most pivotal 12 months in the history of our society.
+The incredible visual experience of this film more than makes up for the very conspicuous lack of dialogue, understandably, placing the onus of the storytelling on the imagery.
+Stanley a Kubrick was more than up to the challenge, having always been one of the more visually exciting and innovative filmmakers of his time.
+In 1968, the release year of the movie had been remembered by historians as one of the most crucial 12 months in the history of our society.
 With two political assassinations, urban riots in a war raging in Vietnam of society were splinted, divided into two mutually exclusive factions along generational lines.
 Younger generation actively protested against the war, embracing love as the answer and using various psychotropic substances to alter their experiences and perception of reality.
-This movie became a mecca for many of this niche of this generation.
-The segment of the audience predisposed to such pharmacological enhancement of the cinematic experience had the timing of each scene down with such precision; you can look around and watch various classes of drugs being consumed at specific points in the movie, so as to make certain the maximum effect is achieved at precisely the correct moment.
+The one ray of hope involved the moon.
+As Appolo 8 made humanity’s first manned orbit of the Moon, mission commander Frank Borman encourage the world by reading from the Bible as the full globe was visible making the cultural significance of this movie greater in its lasting impact.